 As previously mentioned, one should be easily desensitized to their own smells.
 If however, you are very much aware of the scent you are producing, we would encourage you to ask your friends for feedback.
 Not just for your own vanity, but also such intense smells could mean you are inflicting the ailments previously mentioned upon yourself.

 Now that we have explored what applying too much perfume can look like, what can be done when you make such a mistake?

 What Can Be Done When You Apply Too Much Perfume?

 This is the simplest and cheapest solution, just soak a cotton ball with a little bit of rubbing alcohol and apply or wipe the area in question.

 Where can you buy it, if you don’t already stock at home?
 Typically, a drugstore or chemist offers it for sale but it might be behind the counter (upon request).

 This is our fastest and cheapest suggestion.

 It also works well if the perfume has accidentally spilled or spread onto your clothes, fabrics, or linens.
 Please be advised though, that you must double-check on an ‘invisible’ area (e.g. inside of your clothes or at the bottom) that the alcohol does not damage your clothes.

 This is an old and trusted remedy but you will need spare time.

 This may be an unorthodox solution but it works surprisingly well.
-Set your hair dryer to the highest temperature and direct the hot air at the affected areas.
-The heat and the air flow remove a surprisingly large amount of the excess in short time.
+Set your hair dryer to the highest temperature and direct the hot air in the affected areas.
+The heat and the airflow remove a surprisingly large amount of the excess in a short time.